gregphillips03/dsci401/README.md

 + Again, Random Forest is in the lead.
 Each time a record is attributed to an AECOM Employee, it correctly predicts that.

-+ An equally important question to ask is, <i>When my classifier predicts a record is associated with an AECOM Employee, how often is this true?</i> This is the <b>precision</b> metric, or <i> the fraction of relevant retrieved instances, among the retrieved instances</i>.
++ An equally important question to ask is:

+> When my classifier predicts a record is associated with an AECOM Employee, how often is this true?

++ This is the <b>precision</b> metric, or <i> the fraction of relevant retrieved instances, among the retrieved instances</i>.

 Algorithm | Retrieved Instances | Relevant Instances | Precision Score
 --- | ---: | ---: | ---: